-Humans have a love/hate relationship with fire.
-Learning to use fire was one of man’s earliest and most daring and clever accomplishments.
+Humans have a love/fear relationship with fire.
+Learning to use fire was one of man’s earliest, most daring and clever accomplishments.
 Controlling fire, while also living with it has been an enormous and deadly challenge.
 When your home is mostly made from dry wood you must take fire seriously.
+Keep a fire extinguisher handy.
 See also my section on living in wildfire interface areas.

 Much of the Uniform Building Code is devoted to keeping your home fire safe for normal use.
 If your home was designed, constructed, inspected and passed per these codes, your house was beneficiary to being built with thousands of years of accumulated knowledge on controlling and avoiding fires in and around our living spaces.Even so, accidents and disasters can happen.
 Wires can short and appliances can fail.
 Cooks in the kitchen can blunder.
 Kids with inquisitive minds may experiment with matches, and dads that should know better might accidently spill gas in the garage next to the water heater as it is running.
 Lightning might strike.